lcchua/github-tutorial/README.md

 | ```git config``` | Configure user information used across all local repositories. |
 | ```git diff``` | Show the difference of what has changed but mot staged/ |
 | ```git reset``` | clear staging area, rewrite working tree from specific commit point. |

+<br> Amongst the Git commands, the 4 most commonly used in opionion are:
+1. git clone: This command creates a local copy of a remote repository, allowing developers to work on the project offline and make changes.
+It is crucial for collaboration as it enables team members to access the same codebase easily.
+2. git add: This command stages changes made to files, preparing them for a commit.
+It's an essential step in the workflow, as it allows developers to specify which changes should be included in the next commit, ensuring that only relevant modifications are tracked.
+3. git commit: After staging changes with git add, the git commit command saves those changes to the local repository with a descriptive message.
+This creates a checkpoint in the project's history, making it easy to track progress and revert to previous states if necessary.
+4. git push: This command uploads local commits to a remote repository, making them available to other collaborators.
+It is vital for sharing updates and ensuring that all team members are working with the latest version of the code.